What They Are and How You Can Prevent Them.

 So, what can we do to treat and prevent pelvic floor disorders?
 For treatment, Lisa suggests that you start with your OB/GYN.
 If they have any reason to suspect that it might be something other than a pelvic floor disorder, they will almost certainly do an ultrasound to investigate further and will absolutely send you to another specialist if they feel it’s needed.
 Another type of doctor that would be able to recognize pelvic floor disorders is a urogynecologist.
 They treat conditions related to the bladder and the reproductive organs.

 Physical therapy or specific exercises may be recommended once a diagnosis is made.
-In my case, my GYN recommended that I follow the exercise plan outlined in chapter three of Amy Stein’s Heal Pelvic Pain, and it worked wonders.
+In my case, my GYN recommended that I follow the exercise plan outlined in chapter three of Amy Stein’s Heal Pelvic Pain (Affiliate link), and it worked wonders.
 Depending on your disorder, you may need to follow the plan in chapter four instead.
 If those don’t work or if physical therapy is recommended outright, a physical therapist specializing in pelvic floor is going to be your best bet.
 In many states, a referral isn’t required to see a physical therapist, but you’ll want to find out how it works in your state and what is required by your insurance company.

 For prevention, keep your core strong and healthy.
 Lisa has some patients that have very tight pelvic floor muscles and very weak core muscles.
 Since strength has to come from somewhere, if your core muscles aren’t strong then your pelvic floor muscles might be squeezing and overworking.
 Isometric and stabilization exercises will help to strengthen the core, which in turn, will help support the pelvic floor.
 Lisa also reminds us that if your core muscles are strong, that means the abs, the lower back, the deep hip muscles and the glutes will work correctly and help keep the whole system in balance so that one muscle isn’t overworked.